SequAna-Ukon/VTK_CF/README.md

 The objective of this course is not for you to become proficient or masterful of the techniques we will be covering (we have only 4 or 5 days!), nor to perfectly recreate the figures from the manuscript.
 The critical part is the journey, not the destination.
 Please feel free to take your time.
 Any proficiency gained in the techniques we cover will likely be extremely valuable to you as a research scientist.

-To achieve this objective we will work with the sequencing data archived as part of the study mentioned above to recapitulate several of their key findings.
+To achieve this objective, we will use the sequencing data archived as part of the study mentioned above to recapitulate several of their key findings.

 In doing so we will cover many broad informatic/bioinformatic techniques not limited to: